Aren’t you tired of applying with your business development resume and hear nothing in return?

-Reverse-chronological resume layout is best suited for your Business Development resume if you have 1-6years of experience.
+A reverse-chronological resume layout is best suited for your Business Development resume if you have 1-6years of experience.

-That, because they have a ton of experience and they need to put their career highlights on top via functional resume layout or the hybrid layout.
+That, because they have a ton of experience, and they need to put their career highlights on top via functional resume layout or the hybrid layout.

 Let’s start building the top section of your business development resume- the header.

 You must write a legible and informative resume header to create that positive first impression.

 Business Development Resume Header: What to Include?

 There is a bad and a good sample to help you understand what should be avoided and what adds weight to your application.

 Business Development resume - Header

 Note, you want to share minimal information that is helpful for the hiring manager.